 I LOVE Italian food and I also love street food… so what could be better than a tour of Italian street food in Bari.
 Take a tour through Bari trying some of the best street food in the city.

 As you walk around, your guide will take you to many of the most important sights in the city along with some of the best little eateries.
+I am obsessed with learning more about the regional food of Italy, so if you’re like me, this is a great way to learn from an expert.

 You will learn how to make the Bari classic of Focaccia Barese in a charming little bakery.
 After visiting a delicatessen to try cheese, salami, and local wine, you will then head to taste Bari’s most classic street food, Sgaglioza.